-Mr. Painter has served as the Chair, since July 2019, and a director, since January 2010, of Kadant Inc. (NYSE: KAI), a leading global supplier of components and engineered systems used in process industries, including the pulp and paper industry.
+Mr. Painter serves as our Lead Independent Director since June 2025, Chair since March 2022, and a director since 2014.
+Mr. Painter also serves as the Chair, since 2019, and a director since January 2010 of Kadant Inc. (NYSE: KAI), a leading global supplier of components and engineered systems used in process industries, including the pulp and paper industry.
 Mr. Painter served as President and Chief Executive Officer of Kadant from January 2010 to July 2019 and as President and Chief Operating Officer from September 2009 to December 2009.